2006–07 NHL season: Highlights

 This season would have an intense battle between Martin Brodeur and Roberto Luongo for the Vezina Trophy and a piece of NHL history.
 Both goaltenders were vying to break Bernie Parent's NHL record 47 wins in a single season.
 On April 3, 2007, Brodeur tied the NHL record for most wins in a single season with 47, set by Parent in 1973–74, in a 2–1 shootout victory against the Ottawa Senators.
 Two days later, he broke the thirty-three-year-old record with his 48th win in a 3–2 victory over the Philadelphia Flyers, which helped the Devils clinch their seventh Atlantic Division title and the second seed in the Eastern Conference.
 Luongo finished with a career-high 47 wins, one shy of Brodeur, and consequently finished runner-up in a close race for the Vezina.
 Luongo and Brodeur are considered, however, to have been given an advantage to Parent with the inauguration of the shootout that season by the NHL, allowing more games to be decided with wins, as opposed to ties.

 The Carolina Hurricanes became the first team since the 1995–96 New Jersey Devils to miss the playoffs after winning the Stanley Cup the previous season.
+The Edmonton Oilers, the runners up in the Cup Final, also missed the playoffs, marking the first time in NHL history that both Stanley Cup finalists missed the playoffs the following season.

 The inter-conference division play had the Northeast visit the Central, the Central visit the Atlantic, the Atlantic visit the Pacific, the Pacific visit the Southeast, the Southeast visit the Northwest, and the Northwest visits the Northeast.

-Final standings
+Standings

 Buffalo Sabres won the Presidents' Trophy and home-ice advantage throughout the playoffs.

 For the purpose of conference rankings, division leaders are automatically ranked 1–3.
 These three, plus the next five teams in the conference standings, earn playoff berths at the end of the season.